sarahcorkery/16S-Amplicon-Variant-Sequence-Processing-Pipeline/README.md

 # Installation Instructions
 ## dada2

 This pipeline uses a plethora of dada2 functions to process and quantify amplicon sequence variants.
-Installation instructions can be found here:
+Installation instructions can be found at the link below.

 https://benjjneb.github.io/dada2/dada-installation.html

-The following script from the installation link was pasted into the console to download dada2 for this pipeline.
+The following script from the installation link was pasted into the console to download dada2.

 ```{r}
 if (!requireNamespace("BiocManager", quietly = TRUE))